fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/autocomplete/accounts/AgencyIdentifier.md

 ## Agency Identifier [/api/v2/autocomplete/accounts/aid/]

-Returns lists of possible AIDs matching the search string and narrowed down by the given component filters.
+Returns lists of possible AIDs narrowed down by the given component filters.
+Performs a partial search on `aid` and an exact search on the rest of the filters.

 ## POST
 + Request